 We have also continued to monitor expansion of the distribution of invasive Phragmites in wetlands of southeastern Lake Huron.
-During the period of successive low water years, many wetlands in this area, up to the Bruce Peninsula, were left stranded, or perched, above a rocky shoreline that was exposed by the low water.
+During the period of successive low water years many wetlands in this area, up to the Bruce Peninsula, were left stranded or perched above a rocky shoreline that was exposed by the low water.
 The bedrock shelves prevented wetland expansion into the lower-elevation rocky substrates.
-However, Phragmites colonized these areas though outgrowth of horizontal rhizomes.
-This had led to the establishment of Phragmites beds at a lower elevation than these wet meadows, and lower even than some of the more hydrophilic marsh plants (e.g., bulrush), now that the water has risen.
+However, Phragmites colonized these areas through outgrowth of horizontal rhizomes.
+This had led to the establishment of Phragmites beds at a lower elevation than these wet meadows, and lower even than some of the more hydrophilic marsh plants (e.g., bulrush) now that the water has risen.
 It would be informative to establish a standard protocol for monitoring these Phragmites patches relative to water levels to see how these new monoculture areas develop.
 This could represent a significant new mode of expansion of this aggressively invasive species.
 We are considering designating some of these locations as special benchmark sites for a sub-project on Phragmites patch development.

-Invasive Phragmites australis has also begun to gain ground on Manitoulin Island, where it had previously remained absent in the majority of the sampled wetlands there.
+Invasive Phragmites australis has also begun to gain ground on Manitoulin Island where it had previously been absent in most of the wetlands sampled there.
 A dense stand, approximately 18 m x 16 m was found while sampling at the Lake Wolsley wetland in 2018.
 It will be informative to revisit to this site in a few years to monitor the stand's rate of expansion and to see if it begins to appear in other wetlands on the western side of the island.

-In general, there is less Phragmites present in Lake Ontario than Lake Erie.
-The regulation of Lake Ontario water levels likely contributes to this observation as regulation result in relatively stable water levels, which expose shorelines less frequently than a naturally fluctuating system.
-Phragmites was found by the CWS crew at two Lake Ontario wetlands, both in the Greater Toronto Area (Humber River Marshes - 5441 and Four Mile Pond -5313This is consistent with other surveys that have found greater amounts of Phragmites in more developed areas.
+In general, less Phragmites is present in Lake Ontario than Lake Erie.
+The regulation of Lake Ontario water levels likely contributes to this observation as regulation results in relatively stable water levels that expose shorelines less frequently than a naturally fluctuating system.
+Phragmites was found by the CWS crew at two Lake Ontario wetlands, both in the Greater Toronto Area (Humber River Marshes - 5441 and Four Mile Pond -5313).
+This is consistent with other surveys that have found greater amounts of Phragmites in more developed areas.